latestbob/nello_firebase/GUIDE.md

 ```

 Note we are using mongo official image to deploy our mongodb instance, but
-should you decide you you Atlas, kindly replace MONGO_URI to the url of your mongodb cluster
+should you decide to use Atlas, kindly replace MONGO_URI to the url of your mongodb cluster

 ### Frontend